1031 Exchange for

 Types of Exchanges

-Delayed Exchange: Sell the relinquished property before acquiring the replacement.
+Delayed Exchange: Sell the relinquished property before acquiring the replacement — the most common structure.

-Improvement Exchange: Use exchange funds to improve the replacement property.
+Improvement Exchange: Use exchange funds to improve the replacement property before taking title.

 Eligible Properties

-Qualifying properties include those held for investment or business purposes, such as:
+Qualifying properties include those held for investment or business purposes:

 -